EliFrun/image-sales-api/README.md

 Once the server is up, the following endpoints have been implemented

-`GET /image` - list all images

-`GET /image/:image_id` - list information about specific image

-`POST /image` - create 1 or more images - follow format from post.py

-`DELETE /image/:image_id` - delete a specific image

-`GET /user` - list all users
+`GET /product` - list all products

-`GET /user/:user_id` - list information about specific user
+`GET /product/:product_id` - list information about specific product

-`POST /user` - create 1 or more users - follow format from post.py
+`POST /product` - create 1 or more products

-`DELETE /user/:user_id` - delete a specific user
+`DELETE /produt/:product_id` - delete a specific product

-`GET /property` - list all properties of all images

-`GET /property/:name` - list all images with a given property name
+`GET /products/csv` - export all products in a csv

-`POST /transaction` - execute a transaction between 2 users - see post_transaction.py